akash-devs/roblox-multi/roblox-multi/README.md

 ### Method 1: The Quick Way (Pre-compiled Executable)
 No Python installation or command lines required.
 1. Download the **`roblox-multi.exe`** file located right side of the main repository click on the releases.
-2. Use this pip install command to install all required dependencies."pip install CustomTkinter selenium webdriver-manager requests pywin32 cryptography"
+2. Use this pip install command to install all required dependencies.
+** "pip install CustomTkinter selenium webdriver-manager requests pywin32 cryptography"
 4. Move it to any preferred directory on your computer.
 5. Double-click **`roblox-multi.exe`** to launch the software panel directly.